dewindtk/zksync_botting/README.md

  - Type in the command: `node zk_sync_bot.js`.
 You can auto-complete the name of the bot by typing in the first few letters and hitting `tab`

 # How the bot works
+*First and foremost, you can stop the bot by simply closing the window or pressing ctr+c at all times.
+It will inturrupt any tasks and stop sending new txs.
+Also, you can clear adn clean the terminal with the command ^cls`*

 When you start the bot, you will have 3 options:
  - Task loop
  - Create new wallets